 - 1. Boot the system. - 2.
 Select Windows Start. - 3.
 Type cmd, and press Ctrl+Shift+Enter. - 4.
-Type Cmd.exe /c start /wait Rundll32.exe advapi32.dll,ProcessIdleTasks.
+Type Cmd.exe /c start /wait Rundll32.exe advapi32.dll, ProcessIdleTasks.
 Do not interact with the system until the command completes. - 5.
 After the command completes, wait 5 minutes before running the test. - 6.
-Launch Cinebench R23. - Select File→Advanced benchmark. - 8.
+Launch Cinebench R23. - 7.
+Select File $\rightarrow$ Advanced benchmark. - 8.
 Verify that the Minimum Test Duration is set to the default 10 minutes (Test Throttling). - 9.
-Select CPU (Multi Core), and click Start. - 10.
-Record the performance results for the next five back-to-back 10-minute iterations.
-At the end of each run, note the ambient room temperature, and take a skin temperature photo with the FLIR E6xt Infrared Camera of the top and bottom.
+Select CPU (Multi Core) and click Start. - 10.
+Record the performance results for the next five back-to-back 10-minute iterations and at the end of each run, note the ambient room temperature, and take a skin temperature photo with the FLIR E6xt infrared Camera of the top and bottom.
 Report the hottest spots.